Best Scope for 6.5 Creedmoor – Top 4 Optics in 2023

 Is the NightForce NXS 5.5-22x56mm Worth It?

 It’s true that this is a pricey scope, but I don’t think that should deter you from considering it.
+For the dedicated hunter or long-range shooter, the investment in the NightForce NXS can be justified by its superior performance and robustness.
 If you’re serious about getting the best hunting experience possible, you’re going to want to give this one a look.
 It’s got all the makings of a top-of-the-line scope, and it’s sure to impress.

 Pros